 There are 3 pricing options for Lalai.ai:

-- Their second package is called the “Professional” and allows you to separate 30 tracks or 500 minutes of total audio.
+- Their second (most popular) package is called the “Plus pack” and allows you to separate 300 minutes of audio tracks and upload file sizes of up to 2GB.
 This is ideal for professional content creators such as DJ’s, music producers, etc.

 Overall, I really like the concept of Lalal.ai.
 I haven’t used any service like it in the past, however, I can definitely see why it’s needed to make certain jobs easier.

 We’re living in exciting times and to think that even a song-splitting service is continually getting smarter through the use of AI is something I think is pretty cool.

 So if you have any need for a song separator, I’d recommend giving Lalal.ai a test run and seeing how it goes.
 Play around with the different processing levels and determine if it’s a tool that will make your life/job easier.